bbkane/bbkane.github.io/_posts/2017-04-25-Creating-a-shared-folder-in-Linux.md

 Here's how I do that.
 After this, all members of the group `apache` will be able to create files and directories under `/var/www/html` and those files and directories will retain group permissions.

+TODO: Merge [this StackOverflow link](https://stackoverflow.com/a/6448326/2958070) to get a better process.

 ```bash
 # Do all of this as root
 # add myself to apache group